Illinois-IoT/main-project/day1.md

 ./capture.sh
 ```

-You'll notice that a new `test.jpg` file was created on the `Desktop`.
+You'll notice that a new `test.jpg` file was created in your final project folder.
 It's the image that was just captured!
 Try running the command again.
 You'll see that `test.jpg` was replaced with a new image.
 Lets fix this.

 Inside `capture.sh` replace the existing line with
 ``` bash